shivv004/shivv004/README.md

 - 👋 Hi, I’m @shivv004
-- 👀 I’m interested in app development and machine learning.
+- 👀 I’m interested in MERN stack and Web Development.
 - 🌱 perpetually seeking to learn.
 - 💞️ I’m looking to collaborate on development projects.
 - 📫 Reach me at shivshank019@gmail.com